dartsim/dartsim.github.io/index.md

 ### General

-* Open source under BSD license written in C++.
+* Open-source C++ library licensed under the BSD license.
-* Support multiple platforms: Ubuntu, Archlinux, FreeBSD, macOS, and Windows.
+* Supports multiple platforms including Ubuntu, Archlinux, FreeBSD, macOS, and Windows.
 * Fully integrated with Gazebo.
-* Support models described in URDF and SDF formats.
+* Supports models in URDF and SDF formats.
-* Provide default integration methods, semi-implicit Euler and RK4, as well as extensible
-* API for other numerical integration methods.
+* Provides default integration methods (semi-implicit Euler and RK4) and an extensible API for other numerical integration methods.
-* Support lazy evaluation and automatic update of kinematic and dynamic quantities.
+* Supports lazy evaluation and automatic updates of kinematic and dynamic quantities.
-* Provide extensible API for embedding user-provided classes into DART data structures.
+* Allows for the extension of the API to embed user-provided classes into its data structures.
-* Support comprehensive recording of events in simulation history.
+* Provides comprehensive event recording in the simulation history.
-* Provide 3D visualization API using OpenGL and OpenSceneGraph with ImGui support.
+* 3D visualization API using OpenGL and OpenSceneGraph with ImGui support.
-* Provide extensible API to interface with various optimization problems such as nonlinear programming and multi-objective optimization.
+* Extensible API to interface with various optimization problems, such as nonlinear programming and multi-objective optimization.

 ### Collision Detection

-* Support multiple collision detectors: FCL, Bullet, and ODE.
+* Support for multiple collision detectors: FCL, Bullet, and ODE.
-* Support various collision shapes including primitive shapes, concave mesh, and probablistic voxel grid.
+* Support for various collision shapes including primitive shapes, concave mesh, and probabilistic voxel grid.
-* Support minimum distance computation.
+* Support for minimum distance computation.

 ### Kinematics

-* Support numerous types of Joint.
+* Support for numerous types of Joints.
-* Support numerous primitive and arbitrary body shapes with customizable inertial and material properties.
+* Support for numerous primitive and arbitrary body shapes with customizable inertial and material properties.
-* Support flexible skeleton modeling: cloning and reconfiguring skeletons or subsections of a skeleton.
+* Support for flexible skeleton modeling, including cloning and reconfiguring skeletons or subsections of a skeleton.
-* Provide comprehensive access to kinematic states (e.g. transformation, position, velocity, or acceleration) of arbitrary entity and coordinate frames
+* Comprehensive access to kinematic states (e.g. transformation, position, velocity, or acceleration) of arbitrary entities and coordinate frames.
-* Provide comprehensive access to various Jacobian matrices and their derivatives.
+* Comprehensive access to various Jacobian matrices and their derivatives.
-* Support flexible conversion of coordinate frames.
+* Flexible conversion of coordinate frames.
-* A fully modular inverses kinematics framework.
+* Fully modular inverse kinematics framework.
-* A plug-and-play hierarchical whole-body inverse kinematics solver.
+* Plug-and-play hierarchical whole-body inverse kinematics solver.
-* Provide analytic inverse kinematics interface with ikfast support.
+* Analytic inverse kinematics interface with ikfast support.

 ### Dynamics